hyperclocked333/miners-haven-mod-reborn/README.md

-# Miners Haven Mod: Reborn (PATCHED DUE TO NEW ANTICHEAT)
+# Miners Haven Mod: Reborn (FIXED)

-make sure to execute before you load in your slot or the script wont have shit it needs to like work, and it will kick you
+~~make sure to execute before you load in your slot or the script wont have shit it needs to like work, and it will kick you~~ changelog 8/31/23

-changelog 8/15/23

-added webhook (beta (its only a beta because its basic and EXTREMELY ugly))
+**THANKS TO A NEW SYSTEM USED TO GRAB THE FUNCTIONS..
+YOU CAN NOW EXECUTE AT ANY TIME AND HAVE THE SCRIPT FUNCTION!**

-polished auto rebirth so it doesnt break as much
+high security updates, as the beguinning said anticheat repatch (god hes consistent) polished auto rebirth so it doesnt break as much
-more security
+anti-mouse tracker (you arent slick dint)

 plannned additions:
 leaderboard stats
-teleports (prob not because of detections)
-script based wiki (?)
-security checks incase dint wants to try and change the anticheat again to catch ppl (classic dint move)
+???

 # Script